Azure/iot-operations-sdks/rust/README.md

 ## Set up broker

-The samples in this repository assume a broker is running on `localhost`.
-The Azure IoT Operations MQTT crate is intended for use with the Azure IoT Operations MQ broker, but are compatible with any MQTTv5 broker, local or remote.
+The Azure IoT Operations MQTT crate is intended for use with the Azure IoT Operations MQ broker, but is compatible with any MQTTv5 broker, local or remote.

 ## Running samples